dogetest/dogeconomy/readme.txt

 economy.withdraw=function(player, amount, reason)
 	withdraws 'amount' from 'player's account.
 The 'reason' is used as text for the transaction history.
 Returns true if everything succeeded, or false if the player could not pay the given 'amount' (has too les money).

+Depends on:
+default
+dye
+(only for the crafting)

+License:
+Code: LGPL 3.0 (Node definition for the machines by VanessaE (homedecor soda vending machine)) Machine model and textures(modified) by VanessaE (homedecor soda vending machine): CC-by-SA 3.0